 Messrs.
 Brooks, Guzzi, Hoffman, Meyer, Swift and Van Riper serve as members of the Audit Committee, with Mr. Meyer as Chairman.
 The Audit Committee consists of members who are "independent" as defined in the current NYSE listing standards and regulations adopted by the SEC under the federal securities laws.
-The Audit Committee appoints independent registered public accountants to serve as auditors for the following year, subject to ratification by the shareholders at the annual meeting; meets periodically with the independent registered public accountants, internal auditors, and appropriate personnel responsible for the management of the Company and subsidiary companies concerning the adequacy of internal controls and the objectivity of the financial reporting of the Company; reviews and oversees the independence of the Company's independent registered public accountants; reviews and discusses the Company's internal audit function and its personnel; pre-approves the hiring of the independent registered public accountants.
+The Audit Committee appoints independent registered public accountants to serve as auditors for the following year, subject to ratification by the shareholders at the annual meeting; meets periodically with the independent registered public accountants, internal auditors, and appropriate personnel responsible for the management of the Company and subsidiary companies concerning the adequacy of internal controls and the objectivity of the financial reporting of the Company; reviews and oversees the independence of the Company's independent registered public accountants; reviews and discusses the Company's internal audit function and its personnel; pre-approves the hiring of the independent registered public accountants for audit and non-audit services; and reviews and approves the scope of the audit and fees for the audit and non-audit services performed by the independent registered public accountants.
 The independent registered public accountants and the Company's management and internal auditors each meet alone with the Audit Committee several times during the year and have access at any time to the Audit Committee.
 The Board of Directors has determined, in its business judgment, that each member of the Audit Committee is financially literate, at least one member of the Audit Committee meets the NYSE standard of having accounting or related financial management expertise and that Messrs.
-Van Riper and Meyer each meet the SEC criteria of an "audit committee financial expert".
-The Audit Committee met nine times in 2007.
+Meyer, Swift and Van Riper each meet the SEC criteria of an "audit committee financial expert".
+The Audit Committee met nine times in 2008.